GregoryAM-SP/ReStructure-Plugin/README.md

 # [Re]Structure MCreator Plugin

 ### At this time, all [Re]Structure releases have been removed due to a persistent bug.
-A Discord link will appear here within the next 48 hours.

 ---